Welin breech block

-The Welin breech block was a revolutionary stepped, interrupted thread design for locking artillery breeches, invented by Axel Welin in 1889 or 1890.
+The Welin breech block was a revolutionary stepped, interrupted thread design for locking artillery breeches, invented by Swedish engineer Axel Welin in 1889 or 1890.
 Shortly after, Vickers acquired the British patents.
 Welin breech blocks provide obturation using the principle of the de Bange obturator for artillery pieces which use separate loading bagged charges and projectiles.
 In this system the projectile is loaded first and then followed by cloth bags of propellant.

 Design

 The breech block screw incorporates multiple threaded "steps" of progressively larger radius and a gap step occupying each circular section.
 A three step breech block screw's circular area would nominally be divided into quarters, with each quarter containing three threaded sections of progressively increasing height and a gap step for insertion.

 Each step engages with its matching thread cut in the gun breech when inserted and rotated.
 A gap in the thread steps is still necessary for the insertion of the largest step before rotation, so the area of the breech secured by threads in the block is: